 As more and more companies choose Dublin as their base in Europe, employment opportunities continue to rise, which means many expats are flocking to the Irish capital.
-A word of caution to those looking to make the move to the Emerald Isle, though: the massive influx in recent years means life in Dublin doesn't come cheap.
-A relatively small city, Dublin has limited space, and the massive demand versus supply is causing housing costs, among other expenses, to skyrocket.
+A word of caution if you are looking to move to the Emerald Isle: the massive influx in recent years means life in Dublin doesn’t come cheap.
+As a relatively small city, Dublin has limited space, and the ramp in demand is causing housing costs, among other expenses, to skyrocket.

 Cost of accommodation in Dublin

-Prices are somewhat gentler further from the city centre, but even then, they aren’t cheap.
-As one would imagine, competition for spaces is stiff, and once expats see something they like and can afford, they should have their documentation and deposits ready in order to snap it up before someone else does.
+Prices are lower further from the city centre, but they aren’t cheap.
+Competition for spaces is stiff.
+Once you see something you like and can afford, have your documentation and deposits ready to snap it up before someone else does.
+Typically, you’ll need a security deposit equal to one month's rent.
+Landlords are required to register the deposit with the Residential Tenancies Board (RTB).

 Cost of transport in Dublin